Romy and Michele's High School Reunion: Critical response

-On Metacritic, the film has a weighted average score of 59 out of 100, based on 18 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 60 out of 100, based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-Roger Ebert gave the film three out of four stars, declaring, "Romy and Michele's High School Reunion, written by Robin Schiff (based on her play) and directed by David Mirkin, is one of the brightest and goofiest comedies in a while, a film that has a share of truth, but isn't afraid to cut loose with the weirdest choreography I have seen outside a 1960s revival."
+Roger Ebert gave the film three out of four stars, declaring it was "one of the brightest and goofiest comedies in a while, a film that has a share of truth, but isn't afraid to cut loose with the weirdest choreography I have seen outside a 1960s revival."

 Janet Maslin of The New York Times wrote the "candy-colored Romy and Michele's High School Reunion [is] cheerful, giddy fun" and praised the two female leads, saying "Ms. Kudrow and Ms. Sorvino make a fine team, elevating bubble-headedness to new levels of comic ingenuity."
 Jack Mathews of the Los Angeles Times said "beneath the endless silliness of the movie beats a real heart, and its theme of loyal friendship keeps propping it up every time the thin walls of the story seem about to collapse."
-Mathews also praised "the dead-pan performances of Sorvino and Kudrow...Romy and Michelle are cartoon characters, but the actresses make them both real and enormously sympathetic."
+Mathews also praised "the dead-pan performances of Sorvino and Kudrow...Romy and Michele are cartoon characters, but the actresses make them both real and enormously sympathetic."